shahidhk/pangaea/pangaea/docs/workflow.md

 - `git merge pangaea/master`
 - See the Upgrading section under Vagrant and GCE below

-## Step 2: Directory Structure and Creating a Customized nginx
+## Step 2: Directory Structure and Creating a Customized nginx Container

 - Assuming the current working directory is the project root
 - Create a folder to hold the application called app